danijelaskov/microjava-compiler/README.md

 ## Main language features

-* A MicoJava program is a single text file (conventionally, the extension `.mj` is used).
+* A MicroJava program is a single text file (conventionally, the extension `.mj` is used).
   It always starts with the keyword `program`.
 * The main method of a MicroJava program is always called `main`.
   When MicroJava program is executed, this method is called first (i.e. it's the program's entry point).